 Yana Skakun

-There's a reason the Cotswolds is among the most photographed landscapes in England: the honey-coloured Cotswold stone walls, the steeply pitched rooftops, the village greens with market crosses, the dry-stone walls climbing hillsides into open wold.
-It's a built and natural environment that looks as though it was designed to be photographed — which, in a sense, it was, through centuries of careful stewardship that preserved its character when other parts of England modernised past recognition.
+There is a reason the Cotswolds is among the most photographed landscapes in England: the honey-coloured Cotswold stone walls, the steeply pitched rooftops, the village greens with their old market crosses, the dry-stone walls climbing hillsides into open wold.
+It is a built and natural environment that looks as though it was designed to be photographed — which, in a sense, it was, through centuries of careful stewardship that preserved its character when other parts of England modernised past recognition.
+For engagement photography, that combination of warm stone and rolling countryside is close to unbeatable.

-Castle Combe: Often called England's prettiest village, Castle Combe's main street with its market cross and church beyond photographs beautifully.
-The wooded valley setting — steep hillsides with the village in the base — gives a secluded, enclosed quality unlike flatter Cotswolds villages.
+Castle Combe, often called England's prettiest village, has a main street with its market cross and church beyond that photographs beautifully from almost any angle.
+The wooded valley setting, with steep hillsides cradling the village in its base, gives a secluded, enclosed quality unlike the flatter, more open Cotswolds villages further north, and makes for a more intimate set of images.

-Chipping Campden: The market town with its long wool merchants' high street of honey stone offers architectural scale that smaller villages don't.
-The nearby Dover's Hill — an open escarpment with views across the Vale of Evesham — provides dramatic landscape backdrop.
+Chipping Campden, the market town with its long wool merchants' high street of honey stone, offers architectural scale that smaller villages simply don't have room for.
+The nearby Dover's Hill, an open escarpment with sweeping views across the Vale of Evesham, provides a dramatic landscape backdrop that contrasts beautifully with the enclosed stone streets below, and I often use the two together within a single session to give real range across the final images.

 Yana Skakun